IRA Charitable Rollover (QCD) Tool

 Use Your Traditional IRA to Make a “Tax-Free” Gift to California Pacific Medical Center Foundation.

 What is the procedure to execute an IRA Charitable Rollover?
 It is simple!

 - Alert CPMC Foundation Sample Letter

 The Qualified Charitable Distribution (QCD) is an excellent way to show your support for California Pacific Medical Center Foundation and receive tax benefits in return.
-As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
+As you plan your required minimum distributions (RMD), consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.

 - You must be 70½ or older at the time of gift.

 - Distributions must be made directly from a traditional IRA account by your IRA administrator to California Pacific Medical Center Foundation.

 - Gifts must be outright, meaning they go directly to California Pacific Medical Center Foundation.
 Distributions to donor-advised funds do not qualify.